mrtommyb/ktransit/README.md

 plt.plot(time,earthlc)
 ```

-Now, the code allows the user to input there own parameters.
+Now, the code allows the user to input their own parameters.
 ```python
 import ktransit
 import matplotlib.pyplot as plt